f5devcentral/f5xc-emea-workshop/docs/class6/module3/lab7/lab7.rst

 F5 CASI Leaderboard
 ###################

-This is the last part of our lab we hope you enjoyed it would like to mention one last topic, the **F5 CASI Leaderboard**.
+This is the last part of our lab.
+We hope you enjoyed it and would like to mention one last topic: the **F5 CASI Leaderboard**.

 The **CASI Leaderboard** (Comprehensive AI Security Index) is a security-focused ranking of large language models published by **F5 Labs**.
 It is designed to help organizations evaluate and compare AI models based not only on performance,